 I don't know why pumpkin pie is relegated to only shine at Thanksgiving.
-I could eat it every day of the year.
-ESPECIALLY when it's pumpkin pie from fresh pumpkin.
-This is a recipe that's *truly* made from scratch.
+I could eat it every day of the year, especially when it's pumpkin pie with real pumpkin.
+Or squash!

 Table of Contents